neo-hack/actions-template/README.md

 [Edit on StackBlitz ⚡️](https://github.com/spring-catponents/actions-template)

-Use this template to bootstrap the creation of a JavaScript action.:rocket:
+Use this template to bootstrap the creation of a Typescript action.:rocket:

 This template includes tests, linting, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

 ## features